reimagined/resolve/packages/resolve-scripts/src/template/README.md

 	```

 * #### bus
-	The bus is used for emitting events.
-It is an object with the following structure:
+	The bus is used to emit events.
+It is an object with the following structure
 	* `driver`: one of [bus drivers](https://github.com/reimagined/resolve/tree/master/packages/bus-drivers)
 	* `params`: config that will be passed to a driver when it is initialized